You are here

-The Student Association Professional Development Grant (SAPDG) provides financial support to eligible students who submit an application to engage in professional development or career advancement activities.
+The Student Association Professional Development Grant (SAPDG) provides financial support to eligible students who apply to engage in professional development or career advancement activities.
 The main criteria for this grant is the demonstration of a clearly defined link to academic or professional goals and how the proposed activity will support those goals.

-Students who plan to submit an application for a Student Association Professional Development Grant are encouraged to contact the Office of Students Services by email prior to submitting the application for guidance on the application and selection process.
+Students who plan to apply for a Student Association Professional Development Grant are encouraged to contact the Office of Students Services by email prior to submitting the application for guidance on the application and selection process.

 Students must cover their expenses and submit appropriate documentation for reimbursement.
 Student Association Professional Development Grant awards may not be advanced.

 Student Association Professional Development Grants are not considered by the Student Association during the summer and winter terms.